Micro-Influencer Marketing

 And nobody wants that, right?

 How long should an influencer brief be?
 It depends!
 Here at Statusphere, we send out one-pagers (front and back) with everything our creators need to crush it.
-We sometimes supplement our briefs with additional info in special cases, but one page has proven effective for our members.
+We sometimes supplement our briefs with additional info in special cases.

 Tip: Stick to a format that’s scannable and easy to read.
 For example, using checklists and bolding can highlight your key points at a glance.
 Here’s an example from Statusphere: